Saint Luke's East Hospital

 Saint Luke's East Hospital is a 238-bed hospital located in Lee's Summit, Missouri.

 History

-Saint Luke's East first opened in 2006.
+Saint Luke's East Hospital first began offering select services on March 18, 2005, followed by a full opening in 2006.
 In 2007, then President of the United States George W. Bush toured the hospital and participated in a roundtable discussion about health care initiatives and affordability.

 The hospital underwent a $68 million expansion in 2011, added a new oncology wing in 2013, and added 30 additional beds in 2015.
-In 2018 Saint Luke's East completed a $10 million, 25,000-square-foot surgical department expansion which included two new operating suites, triage and post-anesthesia care unit (PACU) rooms, along with additional work and storage space.
+In 2018, Saint Luke's East completed a $10 million, 25,000-square-foot surgical department expansion which included two new operating suites, triage and post-anesthesia care unit (PACU) rooms, along with additional work and storage space.